Bob Backlund: World Wide Wrestling Federation/World Wrestling Federation (1976–1984)

-Road to the title and early successes (1976−1978)
+Road to the title and early successes (1976−1981)

 In late 1976, Backlund joined Vincent J. McMahon's World Wide Wrestling Federation.
 He was managed by "The Golden Boy" Arnold Skaaland.
 Less than four months into his WWWF run, Backlund received his first shot at the WWWF Heavyweight Championship against Superstar Billy Graham, but he lost by countout.
 Through 1977, Backlund received additional title shots at the champion, and his fortunes started to change; the two went to a double countout in one match, then Backlund defeated Graham, but by countout (the title can only change hands via pinfall or submission).
 On February 20, 1978, at Madison Square Garden, Backlund finally scored a pinfall victory over Graham and won the title, despite Graham's leg being on the rope during the pinfall.

 Backlund's early challengers for the title included Spiros Arion, Mr. Fuji, Ivan Koloff, George "the Animal" Steele, and Ken Patera, and had his first high-profile title match in Japan, defending against Antonio Inoki.
 He also won a series of rematches against Graham, including an April 1978 steel cage match at Madison Square Garden.

 Three days after winning the WWWF Heavyweight Championship, Backlund clashed with the NWA World Heavyweight champion Harley Race in a rare "WWWF vs. NWA" title match.
 Both titles were on the line, but neither changed hands as the two fought to a 60-minute time limit draw.
 Defending against other champions became a recurring theme in Backlund's run with the title.
 He faced the AWA World Heavyweight champion (Nick Bockwinkel) and two NWA World Heavyweight champions (Harley Race four times and Ric Flair once) He defeated the NWA Florida Heavyweight champion Don Muraco.
-In 1982, he battled "international champion" Billy Robinson to a 63-minute curfew draw in Montreal.
+In August 1982, he battled Canadian International Heavyweight Champion Billy Robinson to a 63-minute curfew draw in Montreal.